[Downloadable versions of this transcript, the presentation deck, and other materials are available in the Resource Center].

-Essentially, what we teach our employees here is that keywords are segregated into four purposes.
-Keywords can be navigational in nature, they can be informational in nature, they can be commercial, or they can be transactional.
+We teach our employees here that keywords are segregated into four purposes.
+Keywords can be navigational, they can be informational, they can be commercial, or they can be transactional.
 What do we mean?

-Navigational keywords are company or brand queries, or they’re domain queries.
+Navigational keywords are company or brand queries or they’re domain queries.
 An example of this might be, for seoreseller.com, it might be “seo reseller” with or without the space.
 That could be a navigational keyword for us.
-For nike.com, they’re navigational keyword would be “nike”; and for Macy’s it would be “macy’s”, and so on and so forth.

-Transactional keywords are actually purchasing keywords.
-If you guys have run SEM or PPC campaigns before, these will look like “thailand hotel deals”, “bangkok hotel deals”.
+Transactional keywords are purchasing keywords.
+If you guys have run SEM or PPC campaigns before, these will look like “Thailand hotel deals” or “Bangkok hotel deals.”
 These are transactional keywords.
 The business implication is clear and present.
 The conversion opportunity is high.

 A pro tip for all of you guys: following these four user intents helps you identify the best-fitting keywords for your clients.